davelongdev/davelongdev/README.md

 - I'm working as an instructor and teaching assistant at [Openhub Project](https://openhubproject.com/) where I'm assisting with the [Tech Academy](https://openhubproject.com/tech-academy) classes.
 - I'm offereing freelance services in programming, web development, and website building.
-- I'm also and running an independant piano teaching studio.
+- I'm also and running an independent piano teaching studio.

 ## Open to Work